sairaj15/Streaks/README.md

 A local-first habit tracking app built with Flutter to help you build and maintain daily learning habits.

+> Built independently as a portfolio project to demonstrate Flutter, BLoC architecture, and local persistence.

 ## Features

 - Add and track daily learning habits